EkuboProtocol/governance/README.md

 - Deploy the airdrop with the root and the token address
 - Transfer the total amount of tokens to the `Airdrop` contract
 - The contract has no owner and is not upgradeable.
 Unclaimed tokens, by design, cannot be recovered.

+### Staker

+`Staker` is a contract used by the governor for staking tokens to be used in voting.

+- Users MAY delegate their tokens to other addresses
+- Users lock up their tokens, staking them which allows them to be delegated
+- The average historical delegation weight is computable over *any* historical period
+- The contract has no owner and is not upgradeable.

 ### Timelock